phpbb/documentation/development/development/css_guidelines.rst

         }
     }

-…we will be left with this compiled CSS:
+… we will be left with this compiled CSS:

 .. code:: css

     .foo { color: red; }
     .foo .bar { color: blue; }

-When indenting Sass, we stick to the same two indentation, and we also leave a blank line before and after the nested ruleset.
+When indenting Sass, we stick to the same four space tab indentation, and we also leave a blank line before and after the nested ruleset.

 **N.B.** Nesting in Sass should be avoided in most cases.
 See the Specificity section for more data